 Additionally, the slave devices have an embedded termination resistor so no additional network termination is required.
 This simplicity gives EtherCAT the network advantage for basic machines.

 Performance: Synchronized Motion Control

 Vanilla EtherNet/IP is not a deterministic protocol and does not handle synchronized motion control tasks well.
-Because of this a special profile called CIP Motion™ was developed with multi-axis motion control applications in mind.
+Because of this, a special profile called CIP Motion™ was developed with multi-axis motion control applications in mind.

 CIP Motion uses a time-based model to execute motion control tasks.
-Therefore it is often coupled with CIP Sync™ which achieves IEEE 1588 time synchronization between axes by adding special hardware at each node which processes a common clock signal to ensure real-time performance.
+Therefore it is often coupled with CIP Sync™ which achieves IEEE 1588 time synchronization between axes by adding special hardware at each node that processes a common clock signal to ensure real-time performance.
 The improved performance comes with a significant price tag due to the added dedicated clock hardware.

 Alternatively, EtherCAT is very well suited for synchronized multi-axis motion control right out of the box.
-Because of the efficient handling of telegram information and the dedicated ASIC on each EtherCAT slave, sub millisecond update rates are achievable.
+Because of the efficient handling of telegram information and the dedicated ASIC on each EtherCAT slave, sub-millisecond update rates are achievable.
 IEEE 1588 synchronization is achieved without any additional hardware or clock synchronization.